 “Economic damages” are sometimes referred to in Nevada as

 Together with “non-economic” damages such as pain and suffering, they comprise a plaintiff’s “compensatory damages” in a Nevada personal injury case.

-These “non-economic” damages are those to which it is more difficult, if not impossible, to attach a precise dollar amount.
-They include compensation for:
+These “non-economic” medical malpractice damages are those to which it is more difficult, if not impossible, to attach a precise dollar amount.
+They include compensation for the claimant’s:

 - Loss of function of a limb or other body part,

 - Loss of enjoyment of life, and

 - Pain and suffering after a Nevada injury or accident.

-In Nevada medical malpractice cases, non-economic damages such as pain and suffering are capped at $350,000.1 The $350,000 cap applies regardless of how many defendants are liable for an injury.
+Yes.
+In Nevada medical malpractice law cases, non-economic damages such as pain and suffering are capped at $350,000.1 The $350,000 cap applies in medical malpractice lawsuits regardless of how many defendants are liable for an injury.

 The cap was approved as a tort reform measure by Nevada voters as part of 2004’s “Keep Our Doctors in Nevada” ballot initiative (Question No. 3).
 The Nevada Supreme Court has upheld the constitutionality of this cap on non-economic damages from poor medical treatment.2

 It applies to all cases based on the professional negligence of a health care provider (such a doctor, chiropractor, nurse or hospital).

 Nevada law places a cap on punitive damages in most personal injury cases (not just medical malpractice cases) as follows:

 - $300,000 if the amount of compensatory damages awarded to you is less than $100,000, or

 - Three times the amount of compensatory damages awarded to the plaintiff if the amount of compensatory damages is $100,000 or more.3

 However, punitive damages do not have a cap when a case involves: